EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

   - `Set, CelesteTAS.CenterCamera, true`
   - `Set, AnarchyCollab2022.LeftButton, Q, W`

     Set helper's button, only keyboard keys are supported.
-Then you can use [Press](#press) command to press them.
+Then you can use the `P` custom key press modifier or the [Press](#press) command to press them.
     The setting is only valid when tas is running, it will be restored automatically when tas is stopped.

 ### Invoke